Abbie Wang Mandarin Instructor

 Amanda Wadsworth has a Bachelor and Masters degree in Piano Performance.
 She has been teaching private piano lessons and music at Newman since 2004.
 She teaches piano lessons in traditional methods, as well as the Suzuki method.
 In addition to teaching, Ms. Wadsworth is active as a performer and adjudicator around New Orleans, and she is the Staff Accompanist for the Symphony Chorus of New Orleans.

 Bryan Spitzfaden—aka Mr. Spitz—is a graduate of Jesuit and the University of New Orleans.
-He is a writer, performer, and puppeteer.
-Recently, Mr. Spitz published a collection of poetry, and co-created and performed in the acclaimed Fantastic Mr. Fox at the CAC.
+He is a writer, performer, puppeteer and co-founder of the Hoot-n-Holler Inn.
+Mr. Spitz has a published collection of poetry, and co-created and performed in the acclaimed Fantastic Mr. Fox at the CAC.
 In addition, Mr. Spitz has served as the much loved Ambassador of Energy and a member of the Cardboard Mountain team at Newman Summer Day Camp.

 Chase Ludeau, a native to Lafayette, LA has been playing the piano and singing for over twenty years.
 He holds a double bachelors degree from the University of Louisiana at Lafayette in classical piano performance and pedagogy with a minor in voice, and is a member of the Music Teacher’s National Association.
 Chase has also been involved with musical theater for years, taking on roles as a collaborative pianist, actor, dancer, music director, and has even composed for musicals.
 As an eclectic and diverse musician, Chase regularly accompanies himself vocally in a variety of styles as well as performs with classical chamber groups, choirs, jazz ensembles, and many soloists.
 Chase currently resides in New Orleans where he plans to expand and develop his career as a performing artist and instructor.

 Cristy is a Pre-K/K counselor for After 3.
-Originally from outside of Atlanta, she graduated from Loyola in 2016 with a bachelors in Criminal Justice.
-She is currently in law school at Loyola University New Orleans College of Law and intends to use this degree to pursue a career in public interest law.
-She loves to babysit, travel, play sports, and spend time with her friends.
+Originally from north of Atlanta, she graduated from Loyola in 2016 with a Bachelors in Criminal Justice.
+She is currently in her last year of law school at Loyola University New Orleans College of Law and intends to use this degree to pursue a career in Criminal Law.
+In her free time, she likes to travel, spend time with friends, babysit, and watch Netflix.
 Cristy has been a part of the Newman family since Summer 2014.
 Her favorite part about working at Newman is getting to know the kids.
 She is looking forward to another great school year!

 Gretchen Erickson began her formal dance training in the pre-professional division at Louisiana Dance Theatre under the direction of Carol Anglin.
 With LDT, Gretchen preformed at Regional Dance America Festivals, Jazz Dance World Congress, and the Tanzsommer Festival in Austria and Germany.
 Additionally, she has studied at Pennsylvania Youth Ballet, Joffery Ballet School in New York, and in the BFA program at New World School of the Arts.
 In 2014, Gretchen received a Leverhulme grant for further postgraduate study at Trinity Laban Conservatoire in London, where she graduated with a Masters of Dance Performance.
 She toured throughout Europe with Transitions Dance Company performing works by Bawren Tavaziva, Zoi Dimitriou and Miguel Pereira.
 This is Gretchen's third season dancing with the Marigny Opera Ballet in New Orleans.
 She is also a certified Pilates teacher at Romney Studios and ballet teacher at New Orleans School of Ballet.